 Hangers and Lazy Susans

 Use uniform hangers to reduce visual clutter and ensure they’re all the same size.
 Additionally, use the appropriate hanger for each type of clothing.
 Choosing the right style will help your clothes last longer.
 Designate a space for storing unused hangers as well.
 Lazy Susans are great in the kitchen but also helpful in closets, under the bathroom sink, in laundry rooms, and in many other places.
-For more tips on organizing your closets, check out our blog post on organizing closets.
+For more tips on organizing your closets, visit our blog post on closet organization.

 Kitchen and Food

 Toss expired food.
-Use canisters and labels for dry goods – also called decanting.
-Transparent jars are a beautiful way to store things like pasta, flour, and beans and offer a better seal than the original packaging.
-In your refrigerator, the tallest items go on the top shelf, and meat goes on the bottom.
-This isn’t just more visually appealing, it’s more efficient, and food poisoning is real.
+Use canisters and labels for dry goods, also known as decanting.
+Transparent jars are a beautiful way to store items like pasta, flour, and beans, offering a better seal than the original packaging.
+In your refrigerator, the tallest items are placed on the top shelf, and meat is typically stored on the bottom shelf.
+This isn’t just more visually appealing; it’s also more efficient, and food poisoning is a real concern.
 Put the most popular snack items in the front of the fridge or cabinets.

 Vertical Space

 Vertical space is often overlooked and is a valuable organizing resource, especially in smaller areas.
 Add floating shelves or a book tower for your library.
-You can use stacking bins under kitchen and bath sinks and in laundry rooms.
-Rolling carts make great storage solutions and can be easily moved to make the most of your home’s space.
-Take advantage of a garage wall and add floor-to-ceiling shelving to store holiday decorations.
+You can use stacking bins under kitchen and bath sinks, as well as in laundry rooms.
+Rolling carts make excellent storage solutions and can be easily moved to maximize your home’s space.
+Utilize a garage wall and install floor-to-ceiling shelving to store holiday decorations.
 Purchase a folding ladder or step stool to help you reach items in this newly efficient vertical space.

 Car

 Cup holders and console organizers make a big difference in reducing car clutter.
 After each trip, clean out the car and organize anything left in the vehicle.
-Bins and labels are great for containing emergency items and anything in your glovebox.
+Bins and labels are great for containing emergency items and other essentials in your glove box.

 Wires

-Label wires or use cord wrappers to keep them neat.
+Label wires or use cord wraps to keep them organized and neat.
 Labeling cords also helps when you’re trying to unplug something.

 Paper Clutter

-Use apps, unsubscribe from junk mail, and enroll in auto payments for bills that come due frequently for an established amount.
-Sign-up for electronic bank and credit card statements and keep electronic lists.
+Use apps, unsubscribe from junk mail, and enroll in auto-payments for bills that come due frequently at a set amount.
+Sign up for electronic bank and credit card statements and keep electronic lists.
 All of this will reduce the paper clutter in your home.
 Deal with any existing paper by sorting it appropriately and discarding it as soon as possible.

 Sentimental Items

 Memorabilia and sentimental items are often the most challenging part of organizing.
 You may want to enlist someone’s help.
-Also, remember that if it doesn’t fit into your life anymore and there’s no room for it, it’s okay to let it go.
+Also, remember that if it no longer fits into your life and there’s no room for it, it’s okay to let it go.
 No matter how important it once was.
 You can take photos of sentimental items you’re not keeping to help preserve the memory.

 Getting it Done